Free and Low-cost Sport and Physical Activity in Islington

 - Islington's Active Spaces programme includes free online exercise classes

-Play is a fun and free way for children to be active, whether at home, in a park, a children’s playground in a park, or an adventure playground.
+Play is a fun and free way for children to be active, whether at home, in a park, a children’s playground in a park, a children's centre for younger children or an adventure playground for older children.

 Venues and programmes for free or low-cost activity